19hours/sg-statutes/Acts/Companies Act.md

 “filed” means filed under this Act or any corresponding previous written law;

+“financial year” —

-“financial year”, in relation to any corporation, means the period in respect of which the financial statements of the corporation is made up, whether that period is a year or not;
+(a) in relation to a corporation, means the period in respect of which the financial statements of the corporation is made up, whether that period is a year or not; and

+(b) in relation to a company, is also to be determined in accordance with section 198;

-[Act 36 of 2014 wef 01/07/2015]
+[Act 15 of 2017 wef 31/08/2018]

 “foreign company” means —